CahanLab/oneSC/docs/source/infer_grn_scanpy.md

 onesc.plot_state_graph(H)
 ```

 Now we are ready to infer the GRN.
 There are quite a few parameters to `infer_grn()`.
-Listed below are required parameters, and those that you can adjust to optimize runtime on your platform.
+Listed below are required parameters, and those that you can adjust to optimize runtime and performance on your platform.
 In the example below, we have selected parameter values appropriate for this data.

 - cellstate_graph: this is just the state graph we made earlier, H.
 - start_end_clusters: a dict of 'start', and 'end' cell states.